Grotto of Our Lady of Lourdes, Notre Dame: Construction and dedication of the current Grotto

 The Grotto of Our Lady of Lourdes in 1896.
 This is the oldest known photograph of the current Grotto.

 In 1896, Corby sought to build a larger Grotto that more accurately copied the Grotto in Lourdes.
 Construction on the new Grotto began in the spring of that year after an Irish-American priest by the name of Thomas Carroll donated a sum of $2,500 to fund its construction.
 Rather than building the new Grotto between the sacristy and the apse chapels of the Church of the Sacred Heart, the new Grotto was constructed down the hill from the church closer to Saint Mary's Lake; it was built atop the location that the charred remains of the main building had been spread after it had burned down in 1879, which itself had been built atop to hold a garden of Sorin's.

 The Grotto was built that spring and summer from boulders and stones collected from local farms.
 The construction was performed by contractor John Gill, who provided stone for the construction of the Grotto alongside a farmer by the name of O. P. Stuckey.
-Brickmasons who worked on the Grotto included Charles McCoy, Boleslaus Lunzay, Nick Kowalski, Laislaf Kowalski, and Victor Callicrate.
+Brickmasons who worked on the Grotto included Charles McCoy, Boleslaus Luznay, Nick Kowalski, Laislaf Kowalski, and Victor Callicrate.
 During construction, the Grotto collapsed and Robert Braunsdorf, an architect, was brought in to solve engineering issues with the Grotto's stonework.
 The work continued on thereafter.
 Also during construction, a natural spring beneath the Grotto was discovered; the spring's location relative to the Grotto at Notre Dame was similar to the relative position of the spring from which Lourdes water is drawn to the Grotto at Lourdes.
 However, the spring at Notre Dame was covered up and replaced with a hand water pump shortly after its discovery.

 The group completed the construction of the Grotto by August of that year, and the Grotto was blessed on August 5, 1896, ten days ahead of schedule—and the 55th anniversary of the beginning of Sorin's voyage from France to the New World.
 The dedication ceremony was described by contemporaneous sources as extremely ornate; The Annals of Our Lady of Lourdes described the dedication as containing "a simple grandeur that is not usually seen outside of Catholic countries" and stated that over five hundred priests, brothers, and sisters were in attendance.
 Minor renovations and repairs, such as to fix a leak in the roof of the Grotto left during construction, would continue in the years after the Grotto's creation.